EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

+08/28.
+Charles.
+Do we offer line search and quasi Newton for the Kinsol solver.
+Final decision on the API.

 We have moved discussion topics to the topic [Meetings](https://discourse.mc-stan.org/c/meetings).
 Please post topics there as a response to the specific meeting.
 Do not post here.

 ### Open Discussion Topics